 Colorado Weather: From mild to wild to start the week

-The cold front is expected to roll thru Colorado Monday night thru Tuesday morning with snow developing followed by a rush of cold Arctic air.

-There are already Winter Storm Warnings and Advisories posted for some of the mountains of the state Monday afternoon thru Tuesday afternoon.
-Some spots may receive up to a foot of snow along with 40 to 50 mph wind gusts.
+Elsewhere in the high country there is a Winter Weather Advisory Advisory through Tuesday afternoon for at least 5-10 inches in most areas including along the I-70 mountain corridor in Summit and Eagle Counties.
+Snow totals will be less in the San Juan Mountains in southwest Colorado with 4-8 inches on average.

+For Denver and the Front Range, there is a Winter Weather Advisory from 2 a.m. until 2 p.m. on Tuesday for 2-5 inches of snow.
+The higher amounts are expected west of I-25 while areas farther east will likely be closer to 2 inches of snow including at the airport.

-The morning drive across the Front Range and eastern plains will be effected by snowy and icy roads as the snow ramps up.
+Most of the snow will fall just before and/or during the morning commute on Tuesday.
+Therefore the drive along the Front Range and across portions of the Eastern Plains will be effected by snowy and icy roads as the snow ramps up.
+Travel could be very slow and school delays are possible.

-The Denver metro area may see 2 to 4 inches with 3 to 6 in and near the foothills up toward Fort Collins.

-The storm system will also drop temperatures to below freezing for the northern half of the state for Tuesday with overnight lows in the single digits and below zero from some.
+The storm system will also drop temperatures below freezing for most of the state on Tuesday.
+Overnight lows will drop into the single digits and below zero in some areas for Wednesday morning.

 A quick recovery is expected as we will clear out and start warming Wednesday into Friday.